trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 **2. Incubation**
 This is the phase most managers hate because it looks like you aren't working.
 In medical terms, "incubation" is the time between infection and symptoms.
 In creativity, it is the time where you consciously put the problem aside.
 You stop staring at the IDE.
 You go for a walk, sleep, or work on something trivial.
 Crucially, this is not "doing nothing."
 It is a hand-off.
 You are passing the data from your limited, linear conscious mind to your massive, parallel-processing non-conscious mind.
 This is similar to the "Inner Game of Tennis": you have to get your ego out of the way to let the specialized parts of your brain do the heavy lifting.
-But for this to happen, you need **idle time**—a rare commodity in the age of the smartphone.
+But for this to happen, you need **idle time** — a rare commodity in the age of the smartphone.

 **3. Illumination (The Flash)**
 This is the "Eureka" moment.
 It defines the Illumination phase.
 Wallas observed that this moment almost always happens when you are _not_ thinking about the problem.
 It happens when you are in the shower, driving, or waking up.
 Why?
 Because you created the necessary "white space" or "freewheeling" mental state during Incubation that allowed the signal from the subconscious to break through to the conscious surface.